 - The number of credits awarded for the research may vary, and students may repeat the course until a maximum of nine credits in a MA program and six credits in a MAT, MEd, MPA, MS or CAGS program is earned toward the minimum credit requirements for the degree or certificate.

 - After students obtain the necessary signatures, they then take the theses proposal forms to the Registrar’s Office to register for the course.

 - Students who have registered for the Research course and do not complete their theses in a semester will receive an Incomplete, which will be changed to a letter grade by the theses committee chairpersons once the theses are completed.

 - When the theses are written and fully approved by the three members of the theses committees, the chairpersons and readers sign the “approval page” of the thesis, which are placed in the text of the manuscripts.

 - The theses committee chairpersons will acquaint graduate students with the manuscript form and style used in their respective disciplines; graduate students writing theses should examine recent theses in their academic departments.

 - Students must provide the College of Graduate Studies with one approved print copy of the theses to be bound by the Maxwell Library for the official archive and one approved digital surrogate submitted on a USB flash drive for BSU Virtual Commons.
 The thesis will be digitally stored and accessible at the university’s online repository, BSU Virtual Commons.
-A charge of $16.10 for each additional print copy for binding will be paid by the graduate student.
+Students will be charged for each additional print copy for binding.

 - Bound copies are mailed or available for pick up from the Maxwell Library.